 Having been little more than a collection of like-minded internet warriors, they have, in the space of 18 months, moved into the real world, putting their virulently anti-Semitic rhetoric into practice and becoming a pole of attraction to some of the most extreme aspects of the far right.
 Zack Davies, the loner recently found guilty of trying to murder an Asian dentist, was linked to National Action and connected to several leading figures in the group through social media.

 The recent spate of neo-Nazi organising – from Stamford Hill to Newcastle – owes a lot to NA, who have slowly increased their street presence and appear to be going to regular training camps to get better at street fighting.
 NA are now behind the White Man March series of protests.
 These have drawn together a coalition of groups on the extreme right for the largest and most explicitly neo-Nazi street protests in the UK since the 1980s.

 If far-right groups continue to develop their capacity for violence, while agitating for what they believe is an ongoing race war, the possibility of racial attacks and lone wolf assaults could rise.
+Two further mobilisations are happening tomorrow – antifascists are planning to oppose the EDL in Sheffield and the splinter group the North East Infidels in Stockton-on-Tees.
 Meanwhile, back in London's Jewish neighbourhoods, the saga is likely to continue well after Saturday's demo.
 More "anti-Shomrim" demonstrations have been mooted and flash mobs suggested for the places the group has been banned from.
 With the British far right so fragmented and disorganised, it's hard to predict whether it will peter out or turn into something much uglier.

 Peter Jacobs and Jimmy Acaso are the pseudonyms of two anti-fascist activists